readium/webpub-manifest/contexts/default/README.md

 To indicate the length of a publication, a manifest <span class="rfc">may</span> include the `duration` and `numberOfPages` terms.

-`duration` is expressed in seconds using a float (number in JS), while `numberOfPages` is an integer.
+`duration` is expressed in seconds using a float (number in JSON), while `numberOfPages` is an integer.

 ```
-"duration": "5467",
+"duration": 5467,
-"numberOfPages": "178"
+"numberOfPages": 178
 ```

 In addition to these two properties, `abridged` is used to indicate an abridged edition of a publication.
 This is expressed using a boolean.